ericgolftourney/StoreLocatorPlus/readme.txt

 This plugin has settings for many of the user-interface labels.
 I am looking into working with the WPML plugin for added support for those of you that are not in North America.

-= What browsers are supported? =

-All major browsers should work, however CSA only officially supports the current and the most recent prior release of Internet Explorer, Firefox, Chrome, and Safari.

-Currently this includes:

-* Internet Explorer (IE) 9
-* Firefox 15
-* Chrome 21
-* Safari 5

 == Screenshots ==

 The website offers [more screen shots](http://www.charlestonsw.com/product/store-locator-plus-2/) including those from the latest updates and premium add-on packages.